Wundertax

 Design decisions

 We noticed from earlier usertests on desktop that most users felt overwhelmed by the amount of formfields and checkboxes in tax declarations (even for our simple tax case there were 200+).
+My intuitive design decision would be to reduce the amount of visible choices per screen.
+Miller's law also suggested to focus on chunking information into smaller, digestible pieces to accommodate the short-term memory limitations of users.
+This was especially important in the design of the app’s form fields.

 ↪ Forced guidance over user freedom

-Design decision example
+Foundational Design decision

 If you want to design at warp speed, UI libraries might be one of the first things that come to mind.
-However, after agreeing that we only need a handful of more complicated custom components and that we want the functionality to be somewhat similar to our webapp, we agreed that there is no library that support our needs.
+However, after agreeing that we only need a handful of more complicated custom components and that we want the functionality to be somewhat similar to our webapp, we agreed that there is no library that supports our needs.
 Technical difficuties for designing large, content-heavy forms and certain immaturities of libaries like TamagUI made developing natively the more efficient choice for us.

 ↪ Why we didn't use UI libraries